brighton36/rvgp/README.md

 # rvgp - A plain text accounting framework for ruby on rake.
 What follows is a workflow tool, and accounting framework, to:
-- **R**econcile your bank-downloaded csv's into categorized pta journals.
+1. **R**econcile your bank-downloaded csv's into categorized pta journals.
-- **V**alidate the accounting, to protect against errors.
+1. **V**alidate the accounting, to protect against errors.
-- **G**rid the data!
+1. **G**rid the data!
 Make 'spreadsheets' based on analytic calculations from your journals.
-- **P**lot your grids, and generate meaningful graphs of your finances.
+1. **P**lot your grids, and generate meaningful graphs of your finances.
+Plus more!
+There's a bunch of tools included for: managing commodities, working with tables, parse journals... too much to list.
+There's plenty of ruby goodness inside to save you time with your accounting, and keep you from reinvent wheels.

 # 📑 Table of Contents